Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 Street, B. (2003).
 What’s ‘new’ in new literacy studies?
 Critical approaches to literacy in theory and practice.
 Current Issues in Comparative Education, 5(2), 77‑91. https://doi.org/10.52214/cice.v5i2.11369

+### Jennifer Christenson, abc English.
+### Christine Czinglar, Friedrich Schiller University of Jena.
+### Katharina Karges, Friedrich Schiller University of Jena.
+### Martina Franz dos Santos, Philipps-Universität Marburg.
+### Marie-Anne Morand, University of Fribourg.
+### Ginger Kosobucki, Immigrant Welcome Center.
+### _What is fair assessment for LESLLA learners?_
+IN_PERSON WORKSHOP

+In fall 2025, the topic Assessment Around the Globe was presented at the LESLLA Coffee Break.
+It provided an opportunity to review the various standards and assessment frameworks currently used worldwide to assess LESLLA learners.
+Five presenters shared local assessment tools developed within their respective frameworks and contexts.
+These tools serve different purposes: placement and initial assessment, exploring literacy in the first language, gaining insight into functional literacy in everyday social domains, and assessing technical literacy skills such as recognizing sounds, syllables, and simple written texts.
+Across contexts, several shared themes emerged.
+Many LESLLA assessments are highly time-intensive and often require one-to-one administration.
+Whenever possible, instructions need to be provided in learners’ first languages to ensure that results reflect literacy skills rather than oral comprehension in the target language.
+Participants also highlighted tensions between the need for reliable and valid assessment and the realities of under-resourced programs, limited teacher training, and institutional requirements for standardized reporting.
+In many settings, assessment results are tied to funding, placement, or even access to rights such as citizenship, raising important ethical questions about the purposes and uses of assessment.
+At the same time, there was strong agreement that LESLLA assessments should be appropriate in scope and duration, competence-oriented, and meaningful for learners and provide useful diagnostic information for teachers rather than simply documenting deficits.
+To continue this important conversation, we propose a panel discussion focused on the guiding question: “What makes assessment fair, meaningful, and supportive for LESLLA learners across contexts?”
+The panel will begin with a brief introduction by the moderator, situating the discussion in relation to the Coffee Break and outlining key themes that emerged.
+Each panelist will then offer a short contribution (12–15 minutes), reflecting on shared questions such as:
+- How can assessment tools be adapted to the specific characteristics and vulnerabilities of LESLLA learners while still ensuring reliability and validity?
+- What do we actually measure in our instruments (technical literacy, functional literacy, participation in literacy practices,...) and how do these constructs relate to each other?
+- How can we prevent negative or unintended consequences of assessment (for example, misuse in high-stakes decision making or discouraging effects) especially in times of decreasing resources for adult education?
+- How can meaningful assessment be implemented across very different national and educational contexts while still allowing for some form of shared framework or collaboration?

+The remainder of the session will be devoted to an open discussion with participants, in which the issues raised by the panelists - such as defining and measuring literacy constructs, ensuring reliability and validity, and addressing potential consequences of assessment practices - will be taken up and explored further across contexts.
+The panel will conclude with final reflections from the moderator

+REFERENCES?

 ### Valentina Cotesta, University of Palermo.